Greg Koch has been working with The

 What made this achievement possible was the strong desire from our partners, as well as local communities and governments, to make this happen.
 You just push a little bit on the door and it flings wide open – and suddenly there are all these projects that you can become a part of.
 They just need help and support.
 And that’s what we do.

 We’re not waiting on a solution.
 For most water problems, there already is a solution; it doesn’t mean it’s easy or inexpensive, but it’s there.
 So if you can reach an agreement on who uses what water for what purpose, then you’ve got a great chance of taking on a project that will change things.
 You just have to be willing to invest and do it sustainably.
-Put simply: we will not open a factory somewhere and use water where it’s not sustainable.
+Put simply: The

 We love working with partners like World Wildlife Fund, not just because of the incredible work we can do together on a global scale, but also because they are really passionate about water stewardship, like ourselves.